-One of the biggest challenges in education and parenting is building resilience in children.
+Building resilience in children is one of the biggest challenges in education and parenting.
 Here are 5 powerful techniques that can aid parents and schools in this endeavour.

 - Feel confident even when things are not going their way, and know that the bad things will end.